radrich/richarmstrong.net/pages/classes.md

 <h1>TapTapKaboom Classes</h1>
 <h2>Level up.
 Learn.
 Create.
 Have Fun</h2>

 Ready to Level-up Your Creative Super Powers?
-I teach the stuff I know in ways I wish people had taught me.
-Think fun, easy to watch, practical classes that empower you.
-I have classes on design, creativity, coding, animation, and illustration.
+I teach thousands of people the stuff I know in ways I wish people had taught me.
+Think fun, easy to watch, practical classes that empower you to rock your creative universe.
+There are classes on design, creativity, coding, animation, and illustration.

-I want to see you develop your unique creative super powers and rock your creative universe.
-I want you to succeed—and have fun doing it!

-<p>I'm a “Top Teacher” <a href="https://ttkb.me/sk">on Skillshare</a>, where you pay yearly for a subscription and can take as many classes as you like!
-My classes are also available on <a href="https://ttkb.me/school">TapTapKaboom School</a> where you can purchase my classes as one-offs (no subscriptions)</p>
+<p>I host my classes <a href="https://ttkb.me/sk">on Skillshare</a> because you pay a yearly subscription and can take as many classes as you like—of mine, and thsouands of other teachers.
+The value is off the charts.
+And you don’t need to sell your kidney to access these amazing classes.
+Also I'm a “Top Teacher” <a href="https://ttkb.me/sk">on Skillshare</a> which means my classes are the crème de la crème A.K.A the best of the best.</p>

 <p>Below are classes that thousands of students have taken and given amazing reviews on.</p>